dstackai/dstack/docs/docs/concepts/fleets.md

     </div>

     When you apply this configuration, `dstack` will create cloud instances using the configured backends according to the specified parameters.
-Note that this is not supported for the `kubernetes`, `vastai`, and `runpod` backends.

     !!! info "Network"
         Set `placement` to `cluster` if the nodes should be interconnected (e.g. if you'd like to use them for multi-node tasks).
         In that case, `dstack` will provision all nodes in the same backend and region.

+    Note that cloud fleets aren't supported for the `kubernetes`, `vastai`, and `runpod` backends.

-=== "On-prem fleets"
+=== "On-prem"

+    !!! info "What is an on-prem fleet?"
-    If you’d like to run dev environments, tasks, and services on your on-prem servers that you have access to, you can create an on-prem fleet by providing `dstack` with the hostnames of these servers and the details for connecting to them via SSH.
+        If you’d like to run dev environments, tasks, and services on arbitrary on-prem servers via `dstack`, you can create an on-prem fleet.

-    To create an on-prem fleet, specify `hosts`, `user`, `port`, and `identity_file` under `ssh_config`.
+    To create an on-prem fleet, specify `ssh_config` to allow the `dstack` server to connect to these servers via SSH.

     <div editor-title="fleet-on-prem.dstack.yml">